ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 > [!warning]
 >
-> If the domain name holder is changed successfully, the domain name will be
+> If the domain name owner is changed successfully, the domain name will be
 > locked, and cannot be part of an outgoing transfer for a 60-day period.
 >